Potato Curry

 Step 10

-Stir and let simmer in the sauce for 5-10 minutes.
+Add diced potatoes, about 1 cm on each side, lightly crushing some pieces with your hands.
+Stir and let them simmer in the sauce for 5-10 minutes.

 Potato Curry - Step 10